streamdata-gallery-organizations/aws-glacier/_listings/aws-glacier/accountidvaultsvaultnamejobs-get-openapi.md

         type: string
       - in: query
         name: InventoryDate
-        description: "The UTC date and time of the last inventory for the vault that was completed after\t\t\t\t\t\t\tchanges to the vault"
+        description: The UTC date and time of the last inventory for the vault that was completed afterchanges to the vault
         type: string
       - in: query
         name: SHA256TreeHash